alirezasalemi7/ExPerT/README.md

 # Examples

-You can view an example of ExPerT's evaluation in [this](https://colab.research.google.com/drive/1_Sfr5XOjv9qbQ4daHe1z3FfCtS_mnkI5?usp=sharing) notebook.
+You can see an example of ExPerT's evaluation in [this](https://colab.research.google.com/drive/1_Sfr5XOjv9qbQ4daHe1z3FfCtS_mnkI5?usp=sharing) notebook.

 # Reference